mootwise-matt/he3-lang/docs/vm/memory-management.md

 The He³ Virtual Machine implements a sophisticated memory management system designed for safety, performance, and cross-platform compatibility.
 This document describes the memory layout, garbage collection strategy, and memory safety mechanisms.

+**Status**: ✅ **IMPLEMENTED** - The memory management system is fully functional with generational garbage collection, heap allocation, and memory safety features.

 ## Memory Layout

 ### Virtual Address Space